allegro/allegro.tech/_posts/2019-12-24-hexagonal-architecture-by-example.md

 * a message broker publisher adapter.
-Combined with the REST API, the domain, which constitutes the core of our application (center of the hexagon) is surrounded by six adapters (this number is obviously not important).
+Combined with the REST API, the domain, which constitutes the core of our application (center of the hexagon) is surrounded by six adapters.
 Five of them (the so-called “right-side”, “outgoing” adapters) implement domain interfaces, while the API adapter (“left-side” or “incoming” adapter) calls the domain logic via a public Facade.